scoutapp/load_test_rails_4/README.md

 # Rails 4 Load Testing App

-This is an application used by the [Scout](https://scoutapp.com) enginneering team to benchmark the performance of our application monitoring agent.
+This is an application used by the [Scout](https://scoutapp.com) team to benchmark the performance of our application monitoring agent.

 ## Branch structure